kei02003/hcat-react-template/IMPLEMENTATION_PLAN.md

 - **Resource Constraints**: Prioritize high-impact features first
 - **Maintenance Burden**: Invest in automation and monitoring tools

+## Current Status and Next Steps

+### ✅ Major Milestone Achieved: Canonical Metric Foundation Complete
+We have successfully implemented the Health Catalyst EDC canonical metric system foundation, converting 31 existing KPIs to standardized canonical metric definitions.
+This establishes the core infrastructure for scalable, multi-tenant metric management that aligns with Health Catalyst standards.

+### 🎯 Next Critical Phase: API Integration and Production Readiness
+The immediate focus shifts to completing the canonical metric system integration:
+1. **API Layer**: Implement REST endpoints for canonical metric operations
+2. **Frontend Integration**: Convert dashboards to consume canonical metric results
+3. **Database Persistence**: Replace in-memory storage with PostgreSQL persistence
+4. **Production Hardening**: Add comprehensive testing and operational controls

+### 📈 Accelerated Timeline
+With the canonical metric foundation complete, we're ahead of the original schedule.
+The standardized metric system will significantly accelerate subsequent phases, as all future KPIs and dashboards will leverage the established canonical metric infrastructure rather than requiring custom implementations.

 ## Conclusion

 This implementation plan provides a clear path to evolve our healthcare revenue cycle management application into a scalable, standardized platform that meets specific client requirements while avoiding the trap of creating custom versions for each client.
-The phased approach allows for incremental delivery and validation while building toward a comprehensive, enterprise-ready solution.
+The successful completion of the Health Catalyst canonical metric foundation positions us for rapid progress in subsequent phases, with all future development building upon this standardized infrastructure.